leitzzz/fijkplayer_demo/README.md

 ## Getting Started

-Just clone and build with flutter.
+Just clone and build with flutter with

+flutter create .